 The fabled cities of the Inka are ingrained in our consciousness with images of towering stonewalls and glittering golden armor.
 But the Inka were only the last in a long line of rich and fascinating cultures – Chavin, Moche, Wari, and the Chimú – that peopled the coastal areas and the high Andes of what is now Perú.

-Our journey begins along the north coast where most of the recent exciting discoveries are being made – Pachacamac perhaps the most important pilgrimage site in Peru and Sipán where archaeologists have uncovered one of the richest tombs ever found.
-By special arrangement, we will be hosted by the project director to view sunset at Chanquillo, a 2,300-year-old solar observatory that has made headline news.
-In Peru’s highlands enjoy a private tour of the Casa Concha Museum housing the finds from Hiram Bingham’s excavations at Machu Picchu.
+Our journey begins along the north coast where most of the recent exciting discoveries are being made – Pachacamac, perhaps the most important pilgrimage site in Peru, and Sipán, where archaeologists have uncovered one of the richest tombs ever found.
+By special arrangement, we will be hosted by the project director to view the sunset at Chanquillo, a 2,300-year-old solar observatory that has made headline news.
+Enjoy a private tour of the Casa Concha Museum in Peru’s highlands, housing the finds from Hiram Bingham’s excavations at Machu Picchu.

 This very special journey includes seven UNESCO World Heritage Sites: Lima’s Historic Center; Caral, created 5,000 years ago and perhaps the oldest city in the New World; magnificent ChanChan, one of the largest pre-Columbian cities of the New World; Qhapaq Nan, the extensive road system that was created by the Inka Empire and flows through six South American countries; the fabled Inka citadel of Machu Picchu; Historic Cusco; and the Nasca Lines where pre-Columbian geoglyphs were etched into desert sands.